The complications of acute bacterial meningitis can be remembered using the mnemonic:

 Consider a coronal view of the cavernous sinus.

-'O TOM' are the first letters of components of lateral wall of cavernous sinus considered vertically, from th...
+'O TOM' are the first letters of components of the lateral wall of cavernous sinus considered vertically, fro...

 Mnemonics for the common cerebellopontine angle masses include: